BeshoyAdelW/reactnd-project-mobile-flashcards/README.md

 Runs the app in the development mode.<br>

+### Testing

+This project has been tested on the following platforms:

+- iOS 11+
+- Android 9+.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.